x-square/portfolio/25-07-fintech-funnel-events.md

 ---
-title: 'Technical case study on funnel analysis'
+title: 'Technical Case Study on Funnel Analysis'
 author: 'Chiawei Wang'
 date: 'July 2025'
 date-format: "MMMM YYYY"
 ---

-# Task 1 Analysis review: Understanding the impact of speed on growth
+# Task 1 Analysis Review: Understanding the Impact of Speed on Growth

 As a mentor at FinTech, you are reviewing Alex's analysis linking transfer speed to the likelihood of a customer making another transfer within 30 days.